Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/README-forking.md

 # GIT BEST PRACTICES FOR COLLABORATION

+## TL, DR;

+[This post](https://reflectoring.io/github-fork-and-pull/) is the most concise, comprehensive version on how to collaborate with the "fork and pull" method.
 ## WHAT's A FORK?

 > Forks let you make changes to a project without affecting the original repository, also known as the "upstream" repository.
 After you fork a repository, you can fetch updates from the upstream repository to keep your fork up to date, and you can propose changes from your fork to the upstream repository with pull requests.
 A fork can be owned by either a personal account or an organization.